cran-task-views/Agriculture/Agriculture.md

 - `r pkg("PBIBD")` can construct partially balanced incomplete block designs and the Youden-m square (row-column) design and can calculate design efficiency.

-- `r pkg("biometryassist")` can be used for experimental design and analysis; it also includes several function to interface with [ASReml-R](https://vsni.co.uk/software/asreml-r) objects.
+- `r pkg("biometryassist")` can be used for experimental design and analysis; it also includes several functions to interface with [ASReml-R](https://vsni.co.uk/software/asreml-r) objects.

 - The package [DiGGer](https://www.nswdpibiom.org/austatgen/software/) was developed for rectangular field trials; its purpose is to help users determine the optimal experimental design based on the treatment structure and number of replicates.